 4 Why Interoperability between PDLs

-Combining two or more DLTs using interledger mechanisms allows a different tradeoff in terms of trust and cost, allows different levels of privacy, and can increase the overall scalability and functionality.
+Combining two or more DLTs using inter-ledger mechanisms allows a different tradeoff in terms of trust and cost, allows different levels of privacy, and can increase the overall scalability and functionality.
 A higher or wider-scale trust requires a larger network with more nodes and/or a more demanding consensus model.
 This is the case of public ledgers, which results in a higher computation cost, hence monetary transaction cost, and higher transaction delay compared to permissioned DLTs.
 Hence, transactions requiring a higher level of trust can be recorded on a public blockchain, whereas transactions which occur frequently but for which a lower level of trust is sufficient can be recorded on a permissioned DLT.
 Utilizing permissioned DLTs can support higher privacy, since all transactions on a public blockchain are public.
 Hence, data can be stored in permissioned DLTs for privacy, whereas hashes of the data stored on permissioned DLTs can be periodically stored on public blockchains to ensure immutability of the data.
 Finally, multiple permissioned DLTs can be combined with a public blockchain to exploit transaction locality, hence achieve scalability, while also allowing the permissioned DLTs to support different consensus models and programming functionality.

-This document will envision the scenarios for multiple ledgers and distinguishing from this document considerations intra-chain or inside the same PDL which allows interoperability between applications but do not communicate with other PDL.
-Although it is a very important dimension of the interoperability which is part of the intrinsic mechanism of the PDL, in this section it is an introduction for a cross-chain or inter-ledger interoperability scenario.
+The present document envisions the scenarios for multiple ledgers and distinguishing from the present document considerations intra-chain or inside the same PDL which allows interoperability between applications but do not communicate with other PDL.
+Although it is a very important dimension of the interoperability which is part of the intrinsic mechanism of the PDL, in this clause it is an introduction for a cross-chain or inter-ledger interoperability scenario.

 5 What is not Interoperability between PDLs